QuantuMobileSoftware/geoap/README.md

 `kind create cluster --config=./helpers/kind-config.yaml`

-then use `kubectl` to interact with cluster
+then use `kubectl` to interact with cluster.

+Also you could use bash script `./k8s/helpers/start_cluster.sh` to deploy all components into local kind k8s cluster.

 ## Authorization on registry.quantumobile.co